 Candidates who are registered for the three-credit course will complete the same portfolio as required for the one-credit course that will include a philosophy/mission/vision for a SLM, artifacts that demonstrate the candidates' competencies as defined by ALA/AASL Standards for Initial Preparation of School Librarians, curriculum vita, instructional lesson(s) documentation, promotional materials related to an author/illustrator unit, Practicum log, mentor evaluation, etc. Candidates will upload their electronic portfolio to a publically accessible web server.
 In addition, the candidates will complete 100 hours of field service and various assignments in a school library under the supervision of a mentor who is a certified school librarian and the Mansfield University instructor.

-Prerequisites: 21 credits completed in the SL&IT program and must include LSC 5501 (Instructional Collaboration) and LSC 5530 (School Library Advocacy).
+Prerequisites: 21 credits completed in the SL&IT program and must include LSC 5501 (Instructional Collaboration) and LSC 5531 (School Library Advocacy and Leadership).

 LSC 6600 is a short, one-credit graduate course for principals, curriculum and technology coordinators and other school administrators available online, usually in July.
 It is designed to build leadership and advocacy skills in how to maximize a school library program to increase student achievement.
 School leaders learn the research correlating school libraries with improved test scores, how to integrate information literacy skills with classroom curriculum and state academic standards, how to improve access to libraries and collections, and are provided with some basic guideline and evaluation tools.
 Click the Show Details button below for the syllabus, or view the course Homepage.

 Note: this course is not a regular SL&IT course for the degree and is offered primarily to principals and other K-12 administrators.
 The course is offered infrequently, depending on grant funds.